AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/constant-reindexing-with-cron-job-indexer-reindex-all-invalid.md

 ---
-title: "Error: *Could not acquire lock for cron job: indexer_update_all_views*"
+title: "Error: *Could not acquire lock for [!DNL cron] job: indexer_update_all_views*"
 labels: troubleshooting,Could not acquire lock for cron job,error,indexing,crons,site performance
 ---

-# Error: *Could not acquire lock for cron job: indexer_update_all_views*
+# Error: *Could not acquire lock for [!DNL cron] job: indexer_update_all_views*

 This article provides a workaround for the issue when your site has performance issues caused by constant reindexing.
-This is caused by the CRON job `indexer_reindex_all_invalid` continously running and caches are cleaned on reindex.
+This is caused by the [!DNL cron] job `indexer_reindex_all_invalid` continously running and caches are cleaned on reindex.

 ## Affected products and versions